appsody/website/content/docs/stacks/stack-structure.md

    would cause the creation of a volume to be created and mounted into the container file systems at `/project/deps`.

 3. Appsody controller mount
-The Appsody CLI will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at `~/.appsody/appsody-controller`), and then mounting this into `/appsody/appsody-controller` in the container file system.
-The reason this approach is taken is so that stack images do not need to be updated simply to ensure the latest version of the appsody-controller will be used.
+The Appsody CLI creates this Docker volume mount automatically.
+When you run the `appsody run`, `appsody debug`, or `appsody test` commands, the Appsody CLI creates a Docker volume named `appsody-controller-<version>`, if it doesn't exist already, and populates it with the appropriate controller binary (as indicated by `<version>`).
+Then, it mounts this volume at `/.appsody` in the stack container file system.
+The reason this approach is taken is so that stack images do not need to be updated simply to ensure the appropriate version of the appsody-controller will be used.
+The Appsody CLI "knows" which controller version needs to be used.

 ### Enabling the software dependencies